 Note, too, that (just like in D&D) grimoires can take many forms and spellcasters do not automatically receive one.
 When they are just getting started, a PC's grimoire is likely to be a college-ruled notebook, or series of loose-leaf pages in a binder or school folder.
 Also, once they learn a spell and it is known, they do not necessarily have to have a copy of it on-hand, so there is no guarantee that a spellcaster's grimoires will even contain the spells that spellcaster already knows.

 All spells cost their PL in PSI, and at least 1 PSI must be spent to cast a spell.
 Characters can cast as many spells as they have available PSI, but fall unconscious at 0 PSI.
 Further, this can prey on their SAN, as FFS also deplete PSI.
-Outside of the Empyrean system, STA is substituted in Chill, and PCN and WILL are cross-referenced on the Life Points Table to determine your SAN/PSI if you are playing the Angel Roleplaying Game or the Buffy the Vampire Slayer Roleplaying Game.
+Outside of the Empyrean system, STA is substituted in Chill, and INT and WPR are cross-referenced on the Life Points Table to determine your SAN/PSI if you are playing the Angel Roleplaying Game or the Buffy the Vampire Slayer Roleplaying Game.

 ---